Table of Contents

 • Powder cocaine is a fine, white crystalline powder that’s typically snorted.
 People also inject cocaine with needles for a more intense but shorter high.

 No matter how it’s used, cocaine is a dangerous, addictive substance that comes with serious health risks like heart attack, stroke, and sudden death.
+This is because cocaine narrows blood vessels, raises blood pressure, and increases heart rate and body temperature, which can be dangerous.

 How Long Does Cocaine Stay in Your System?